-- Wholesale Parts – Fixing that water heater will require purchase of the exact parts needed to complete the job.
-Because your maintenance man most likely has not established a working relationship with a major water heater parts provider, one part change out alone could run you ¼ to ½ the cost of the entire heater!
+- Wholesale Parts – Fixing that commercial water heater will require purchase of the exact parts needed to complete the job.
+Because your maintenance man most likely has not established a working relationship with major commercial water heater parts providers, one part changeout alone could run you ¼ to ½ the cost of the entire heater!

-The Benefits of a Service Plan on Your Commercial Water Heater
+The Benefits of Renting Your Commercial Water Heater

-Think about it this way: that 4 to 8 hours you’re paying your maintenance man to attempt to repair that equipment is equal to, or more than, the cost of one month’s lease rate – with ZERO additional money out of your pocket for training, parts, wasted time and more.
+Think about it this way: that 4 to 8 hours you’re paying your maintenance man to attempt to repair that equipment is equal to (or more than) the cost of one month’s water heater rental fee – with ZERO additional money out of your pocket for training, parts, wasted time and more!

 Big $$$ Savings: